 As an interior design student at the University of Central Missouri, you will learn and experience design from creative faculty who are attuned to contemporary issues in the field.
 Both aesthetic and technical experiences are studied in order to solve creative problems and to enhance the health, safety, and welfare of the public.

 Our graduates find employment with a variety of residential and commercial design and design related businesses in Missouri and around the United States.
-Recent employers include Nest Interiors, Hollis & Miller Architecture, BRR Architecture, Hoefer Wysocki, and Freedom Companies.
+Recent employers include Hollis & Miller Architecture, BRR Architecture, GLMV Architecture, Pulse Design Group and Drippe Homes

-Job Placement: 69% of the students that graduated in December 2017/May 2018 were employed in interior design or a related field within 6 months of graduation.
+Job Placement: 92% (11-12) of the students that graduated in December 2019/May 2020 were employed in interior design or a related field within 6 months of graduation.
+(100% of graduates are employed).

-Acceptance into Graduate Programs: 4 of 4 (31% of total) students from the December 2017/May 2018 graduating class who applied to graduate school were accepted
+Acceptance into Graduate Programs: 0 of 0 (0% of total) students from the December 2019/May 2020 graduating class who applied to graduate school were accepted

-Graduation Rates: 85% of the students that graduated in December 2017/May 2018 graduated in 4 years.15% of students graduated in 5 years.
+Graduation Rates: 85% of the students that graduated in December 2019/May 2020 graduated in 4 years.15% of students graduated in 5 years.

 The Interior Design program leading to the Interior Design Bachelor of Fine Arts degree is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI, 49503.